Lucazanoni/analysis-of-filter-press-analogic-variables/README.md

 # Analysis of analogic data in Industrial Filter Presses
 ## Objectives
-The objective of this small library is to provide some function to analyze some analogic data of a filter press provided in a specific way, described below.
+The objective of this small library is to provide some function to analyze some analogic data of a filter press provided by the application made with Mindsphere (from Siemens) and by 40 Factory, described below.
 ## Filter Press
 A filter press is a piece of equipment used in liquid/solid separation.
 Specifically, the filter press separates the liquids and solids using pressure filtration,